запуск симуляцик системной модели

 out_not_beamformer = calc_array_out(out, "Без_формирования");

-5. Visualisation of the model results
+5. Visualization of the results of the model

-Visualisation of the results is possible in two ways:
+Visualization of the results is possible in two ways:

 num_puls = length(collect(out["Эталонный_импульс"]).time) # извлечение номера последнего импульса